Thursday, 30 May 2019

 Answer:

-Again, it depends what you mean by natural.
+Again, it depends on what you mean by natural.
 If you mean the way things are, then yes, homosexuality in animals is natural.
-However, if you mean how things were designed to be, then I would certainly reject the idea that homosexuality in animals is natural.
+However, if you mean how things were designed to be, then I would certainly not agree that homosexuality in animals is natural.

-According to Christian teaching, our world is in a kind of half broken state.
-I think that people tend to relate strongly to this idea.
-There is clearly great evil in our world, yet also great beauty.
+According to Christian teaching, our world is in a kind of half broken state, and I think that people tend to relate strongly to this idea.
+There is clearly great evil and damage in our world, yet also great beauty.

-The animal world is also something that is partially broken.
+The animal world is an example of something that is partially broken.
 And homosexuality among animals is one aspect of what has gone wrong.

 Because animals are not moral creatures, they can’t be blamed for acting out their homosexuality.
 But humans, as moral creatures, can be blamed for this.